templ-fun/evm-protocol/UI.md

 - External rewards list: `TEMPL.getExternalRewardTokens()` or paginated `getExternalRewardTokensPaginated(offset, limit)`

 Allowances and approvals
-- Joins require an ERC-20 approval for the current `entryFee` to the TEMPL address.
+- Joins: UIs should default to approving a buffer of `2 × entryFee` to the TEMPL address.
+This protects against fee increases caused by concurrent joins between your approval and `join()` submission, and it leaves headroom for your first proposal creation fee (when enabled) without prompting another approval.
+Always make this adjustable and never default to unlimited.
-- Creating a proposal may require an ERC-20 approval when `proposalCreationFeeBps > 0` (collected from the proposer in access token units).
-Compute: `proposalFee = entryFee * proposalCreationFeeBps / 10_000`.
+- Proposal creation: when `proposalCreationFeeBps > 0`, the proposer pays `proposalFee = entryFee * proposalCreationFeeBps / 10_000` in the access token.
+The 2× buffer above typically covers this; if not, prompt for a top‑up approval.
-- External reward claims for ERC-20s do not require approvals (the templ transfers out to the member).
+- External reward claims for ERC‑20s do not require approvals (the templ transfers out).
 ETH uses a plain call.

+Join slippage handling (race‑proof UX)
+- On submit, re‑read `entryFee` from `getConfig()` and check current allowance.
+If `allowance < entryFee`, prompt to top‑up approval.
+With the recommended 2× buffer, this should be rare.
+- Show a concise note explaining that the approval buffer both guarantees the join and pre‑funds the first proposal fee.

 1) Join (default)
 - Step A: read `const [token, entryFee] = (await templ.getConfig());`